Best Zoom Alternatives for Video Conferencing and Collaboration

 5. Zoho Meeting

 When it comes to online meetings, Zoho Meeting provides dial-in numbers to make calls for instances when your network connection is weak.
-It gives the option to embed meeting links to your website to get multiple people to join in, get RSVPs for invites, and the ability to moderate meetings with more control.
+It also has the option to embed meeting links to your website to get multiple people to join in, get RSVPs for invites, and the ability to moderate meetings with more control.

 Plans: Free (14-day trial), Meeting ($10/month), Webinar ($19, $29, $39, and $79)